quantumquantara-arch/aureon/nexlevelai-engine/NEXLEVELAI_ENGINE_API.md

-# NEXLEVELAI_ENGINE_API.md
+# AUREON_ENGINE_API.md
-# NexLevelAI Engine API — Cognitive Execution Interface
+# Aureon Engine API — Cognitive Execution Interface

-The NexLevelAI Engine API defines the full external interface for interacting with the Engine.
+The Aureon Engine API defines the full external interface for interacting with the Engine.
 It includes cognition input, reasoning triggers, coherence queries, memory access, action execution, and safety inspection.
 Kernel memory (Tier 1) remains sealed and inaccessible at all times.

 ---